MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unreal/unreal-azure-spatial-anchors.md

 ![Spatial Anchors plugins](images/asa-unreal/unreal-spatial-anchors-img-20.png)

-In order to locate Azure Spatial Anchors created by peers using the Azure Spatial Anchor service, the application will have to create an **Azure Spatial Anchors Watcher**:
+To locate Azure Spatial Anchors created by peers using the Azure Spatial Anchor service, the application will have to create an **Azure Spatial Anchors Watcher**:
 1. Check that an Azure Spatial Anchors session is running.
 2. Create an **AzureSpatialAnchorsLocateCriteria**.
     * You can specify various location parameters like distance from the user or distance from another anchor.
-3. Declare your desired Azure Spatial Anchor identifier in the **AzureSpatialAnchorsLocateCritieria**.
+3. Declare the Azure Spatial Anchor identifier you're looking for in the **AzureSpatialAnchorsLocateCritieria**.
 4. Call **Create Watcher**.

 ![Spatial Anchors plugins](images/asa-unreal/unreal-spatial-anchors-img-21.png)